Beat your plowshares into swords, and your pruning hooks into spears; let the weak say, "I am a warrior." Joel 3:10

 Browning Model 1922 Circa 1923,1940, and1944

 History: The Browning Model 1922 is an interesting pistol that is under appreciated in the United States.
-Those who understand annuities would realize that this pistol makes for an excellent investment.
 It was a modification of the Model 1910.
 The M1910 is the gun that started WWI when members of the Black Hand assassinated Arch Duke Ferdinand and Princess Sophie in Serbia.
 The Kingdom of Serbs, Croats, and Slovenes (Yugoslavia) asked Fabrique Nationale to extend the M1910s barrel, slide, and lengthen the grip thus allowing two more rounds in the magazine.
 This customer modification became the M1922 and was THE European pistol of the 1920-30s.
 The very first ones were delivered to Yugoslavia in 1923-1925.
 The pistol was contracted by numerous countries and manufactured until the early 80s.
 Calibers were 32 ACP and 380 ACP.
 See note on calibers:

 9x17=9mm Browning Short=9mm Kurz=380ACP